mehotkhan/inbox/content/notes/the-practitioner-s-guide-to-graph-data.md

 This book is organized roughly as follows:

+### Chapter 1

-- Chapter 1 discusses graph thinking and provides detailed processes for its appli‐ cation to complex problems.
+Chapter 1 discusses graph thinking and provides detailed processes for its appli‐ cation to complex problems.

+### Chapter 2,3

-- Chapters 2 and 3 introduce fundamental graph concepts that will be used throughout the rest of the book.
+Chapters 2 and 3 introduce fundamental graph concepts that will be used throughout the rest of the book.

+### Chapter 4,5

-- Chapters 4 and 5 apply graph thinking and distributed graph technology to building a Customer 360 banking application, the most popular use case for graph data today.
+Chapters 4 and 5 apply graph thinking and distributed graph technology to building a Customer 360 banking application, the most popular use case for graph data today.

+### Chapter 6,7

-- Chapters 6 and 7 into the world of hierarchical data and nested graph data through a telecommunications use case.
+Chapters 6 and 7 into the world of hierarchical data and nested graph data through a telecommunications use case.
 Chapter 6 sets the stage for a common error that is resolved in Chapter 7.

+### Chapter 8,9

-- Chapters 8 and 9 discuss pathfinding across graph data in detail, using an exam‐ ple of quantifying trust in social transaction networks via paths.
+Chapters 8 and 9 discuss pathfinding across graph data in detail, using an exam‐ ple of quantifying trust in social transaction networks via paths.

+### Chapter 10,11,12

-- Chapters 10 and 12 teach you how to use collaborative filtering on graph data to design a Netflix-inspired recommendation system.
+Chapters 10 and 12 teach you how to use collaborative filtering on graph data to design a Netflix-inspired recommendation system.

-- Chapter 11 can be thought of as a bonus chapter that illustrates how to apply entity resolution to the merging of multiple datasets into one large graph for col‐ lective analysis.
+Chapter 11 can be thought of as a bonus chapter that illustrates how to apply entity resolution to the merging of multiple datasets into one large graph for col‐ lective analysis.

 Each chapter pair (4 and 5, 6 and 7, 8 and 9, 10 and 12) follows the same structure.
 The first chapter in each pair introduces new concepts and a new example use case in